Hello everyone, and welcome to PT Pioneer.

 As the name suggests, group fitness is a fitness instruction system where a group of two or more participants is led through a set workout by a qualified fitness instructor or coach.

-Group fitness itself isn’t a specific training system but rather a way to administer training and exercise.
+Group fitness isn’t a specific training system but a way to administer training and exercise.

 This means the possibilities are endless, and the applications are very diverse.

-You can be a yoga teacher, pilates instructor, CrossFit coach, or even a dance teacher.
+You can be a yoga teacher, pilates instructor, CrossFit coach, or dance teacher.

 The basis for group fitness has the ability and infrastructure to manage more than one person’s training experience safely and effectively.

-That means having the right space and equipment and the right approach in minimizing the risk of injury and maximizing results.
+That means having the right space and equipment and the right approach to minimizing the risk of injury and maximizing results.

-Group fitness is typically divided into two distinct categories, small group fitness, and large group fitness.
+Group fitness is typically divided into two categories: small and large.

-Small group fitness is a methodology where you as a trainer deals with a group of two or more clients but no larger than ten or so participants.
+Small group fitness is a methodology where you, as a trainer, dealing with a group of two or more clients but no larger than ten or so participants.

-I use ten as a rule of thumb based on my expertise, but it isn’t a standardized figure.
+Based on my expertise, I use ten as a rule of thumb, but it isn’t a standardized figure.

-With small groups, you’re sort of able to hybridize what you would offer with private clients together with what you would offer a larger group.
+With small groups, you can hybridize what you would offer with private clients and what you would offer a larger group.